 Collaboration and open sourcing are a requirement for FCF funding, as will be specified in any grant agreement.
 The Foundation believes that collaboration and engaging the best talent across institutions, together with early sharing of data and resources, can accelerate the path to a cure for rare cancers like FLC.

 Grant Review Periods

-Applications are reviewed three times annually, with application deadlines of February 1, June 1 and October 1.
+Applications are reviewed three times annually, with application deadlines of February 15, June 15 and October 15 each year.
 The Foundation is also open to time sensitive requests – particularly for truly innovative ideas – throughout the year, with agreement prior to submission.

 For more information or to apply for a grant, click here to download the research grant application form.
 If you need additional information or would like to discuss a proposal concept before completing the application, please email us at email@example.com.

 Because of the urgent need for widely available research models of fibrolamellar carcinoma (FLC) to improve our understanding of this rare cancer, the Fibrolamellar Cancer Foundation (FCF) is offering incentive prizes for new FLC tumor lines.
 Cell lines and model systems are vital to biomedical research since they allow scientists to make biological discoveries and test potential therapeutics in a pre-clinical setting, bridging the gap between clinician scientists and basic researchers.
 These experimental systems form the basis to investigate the biochemical or genetic pathways of cancer and can be used for drug screening and therapeutic discoveries.
 However, the scarcity of valid FLC models has been a major obstacle for research.